bolidozor/RMDS02/DOC/tindie.md

-### Radio Meteor Detection Station (RMDS)

 Embark on an unparalleled journey into the cosmos with the latest Radio Meteor Detection Station (RMDS).
 Designed for the technically savvy amateur astronomer, RMDS combines cutting-edge software-defined radio (SDR) technology with precision engineering to offer an unmatched meteor observation experience.

 **🔭 Key Features:**

 - **High-Precision SDR Technology:** Utilize state-of-the-art SDR for real-time meteor trail detection, capturing every celestial event with exceptional clarity.
 - **Integration with GRAVES Radar:** Leverage the powerful and stable signal of the military-grade GRAVES radar, ensuring comprehensive coverage across Europe for reliable meteor detection.
-- **Community Collaboration:** Join a network of stations through initiatives like Bolidozor, fostering a collaborative environment for data sharing and analysis.
+- **Community Collaboration:** Join a network of stations through initiatives like [Bolidozor](https://www.bolidozor.cz/), fostering a collaborative environment for data sharing and analysis.
 - **Advanced Data Analysis:** With shared platforms, contribute to and benefit from a collective pool of meteor detection data, enhancing scientific inquiry and understanding.

 **🌠 Technical Specifications:**